LeedsDBA/LEDLights/readme.md

  60mA * 36 pcs = 2160 mA = 2.16 A @ 3.3VDC - which is probably 3x LEDs too much for a 2A USB feed...
  60mA * 33 pcs = MAX 1980 mA = 1.98 A @ 3.3VDC (i.e. if all LEDS were at 255)

-Should be able to run power from arduino 3.3VDC feed at that ampage (for 33 pcs), **but any more would need its own feed to run at MAX**.
+Should be able to run power from arduino 3.3VDC feed at that ampage (for 33 pcs), **but any more would need its own feed to run at MAX (i.e. RGB: 255,255,255)**.

 ## Arduino Pinout
 ![Arduino pinout](Pinout-NANO33IoT_latest.png)